IlyaBizyaev/feedbot/README.md

 # feedbot

-A simple Telegram bot to forward posts from IRC channels.
+A simple Telegram bot to forward posts from RSS channels.

 ## Configuration